-The basic requirement for all concentrators -- one course in statistical methods -- has not changed.
+The basic requirement for all concentrators -- one course in statistical methods -- did not change.
 However, the Government Department has redesigned its undergraduate methods courses to be more accessible to students with no previous training in statistics.
 Our new sequence of courses allows all students to gradually build the skills necessary to complete original political science research using quantative methods and even to take the first graduate-level course in quantitative analysis (Gov 2001) before they graduate, if they so choose.
 The new courses include the following:

 - Gov 50: Data

 - Gov 51: Data Analysis for Politics (prerequisite: Gov 50 or equivalent)

 - Gov 2001: Quantitative Analysis I (prerequisite: Gov 51 or equivalent)

 Students who wish to meet only the minimum requirement for the concentration should take Gov 50: Data.
 Students with previous experience in statistics (e.g., those who received a 5 on the AP Statistics exam) are welcome to start with Gov 51: Data Analysis for Politics.
-The prerequisite for each course in the new sequence is the course before it (e.g., the prerequisite for Gov 52 is Gov 51 or the equivalent; the prerequisite for Gov 51 is Gov 50 or the equivalent).